-As part of DOE's Consolidated Audit Program (CAP) transitioning to a third-party accreditation program in 2018, TA was audited in 2018 (ANAB 2018a) by ANSI-ASQ National Accreditation Board (ANAB).
-During the audit, 24 nonconformities were cited.
-TA failed to maintain continued proficiency during the DOE contract for Technicium-99 in soil by a radiochemistry method.
-Technicium-99 by Inductively Coupled Plasm/Mass Spectrometry technique was not affected.
-Other nonconformities dealt with inaccuracies in SOPs used by TA.
+As part of DOE's Consolidated Audit Program (CAP) transitioning to a third-party accreditation program in 2018, TA was audited in 2019 (ANAB 2019a, b,c) by ANSI-ASQ National Accreditation Board (ANAB).
+During the audits, 36 nonconformities were cited.
 In all instances concerning parameters required by BNL, these findings did not affect BNL data.

 ARS was assessed by ANAB and approval was given on October 12, 2018 (ANAB 2018b).
 GEL was assessed by A2LA and successfully completed the evaluation process on July 30, 2018 (A2LA 2018).
 Pace was assessed on December 29, 2016 (BNL 2016) by BNL and it was concluded that they remain an acceptable analytical laboratory.
 They are on a three-year cycle and thus the next scheduled assessment is in December 2019.
-There were no DOE CAP
+There were no DOE CAP audits of the above-mentioned labs in 2019 as reflected on Table 2.